 Twenty-four titles are stacked next to me, all by the same author.
 Prior to 1981 when the first book, Fritz and the Beautiful Horses, was both written and illustrated by her, the only other work to be found were her pictures in the title, St. Patrick's Day in the Morning published a year earlier.
 With a few more titles to her credit, a characteristic style of borders, reflecting additional details of setting, flora and fauna, or foreshadowing, had become a part of her books that readers relished, looked forward to with anticipation.

 Jan Brett, has an artistic technique that is hers and hers alone.
 Immersing readers in a title's setting with her exquisite paintings done in watercolor and gouache, she takes us to places we might never go.
-Her newest title, Mossy (G. P. Putnam's Sons) is the result of observations made when she and her husband were enjoying a summer morning on their dock on Goose Lake.
+Her newest title, Mossy (G. P. Putnam's Sons, September 18, 2012) is the result of observations made when she and her husband were enjoying a summer morning on their dock at Goose Lake.
 Lucky for we readers, Jan Brett is able to see stories wherever she may be.

 On a misty, moisty morning, a young turtle stood at the edge of Lilypad Pond.
 Her name was Mossy.

 This turtle, an eastern box turtle, is rather fond of her home.
 So fond, in fact, that moss, ferns and eventually wild flowers begin to grow and bloom upon her shell.
 Little does she know, when she looks at her image in the pond, her appearance is being noticed by others.

 As she peers into the water one day, a face other than her own is looking back.
 It's Scoot, another eastern box turtle.
 Although he thinks her garden is lovely, it's Mossy that's captured his heart.
 It's turtle love!